kevin-at-datical/liquibase.github.com/documentation/tutorials/oracle_autonomous_transaction_processing_database.md

 title: Oracle ATP Tutorial | Liquibase Docs
 subnav: subnav_tutorials.md
 ---
-# Oracle ATP Tutorial
+# Oracle ATP & ADW Tutorial
-The purpose of this document is to guide you through the process of creating a new Liquibase project with an Oracle Autonomous Transaction Processing (ATP) database.
+The purpose of this document is to guide you through the process of creating a new Liquibase project with an Oracle Autonomous Transaction Processing (ATP) or Autonomous Data Warehouse (ADW) database.

-In this tutorial, you will generate an example project and follow the instructions to apply and learn concepts associated with creating new Liquibase Projects with Oracle ATP.
+In this tutorial, you will generate an example project and follow the instructions to apply and learn concepts associated with creating new Liquibase Projects with Oracle ATP or ADW.

-> **Note:** This example assumes that you have created an Oracle Free tier ATP Database via the Oracle Cloud web console and that you have created an Access Control List during provision with your IP address.
+> **Note:** This example assumes that you have created an Oracle Free tier ATP or ADW Database via the Oracle Cloud web console and that you have created an Access Control List during provision with your IP address.

-For more information about Provision Oracle Autonomous Database Processing via the Oracle Cloud web console, please see Oracle ATP related links at the bottom of this page.
+For more information about provisioning the Oracle Autonomous Database Processing or Autonomous Datawarehouse via the Oracle Cloud web console, please see Oracle ATP and ADW related links at the bottom of this page.

 ## Prerequisites
 - If you have not installed the latest version of Liquibase, navigate to [https://download.liquibase.org/download](https://download.liquibase.org/download) to install the software application.